SimonBrandner/apo-cube/docs/documentation.md

 - The directory contains the same files as the `src/peripherals/` directory, but are redirected to files and the Mapping class for the project consistency is empty.

+`test_virtual.cpp`: is a file with main, which is used for testing the render processing with the virtual peripherals.

 #### `src/main.cpp`